 Publicity around deck collapses has prompted many municipalities to tighten their deck construction standards before permits are issued.
 “Today, they’re big on strapping things down,” says Lou Pagnutti, whose Decks Unique, in Commack, N.Y., has been building decks on Long Island for decades.
 Still, on Long Island, which is full of homes built during the last 50 years, Pagnutti estimates that about half of his deck calls involve a request to replace the boards and rails on an existing structure, that is, a re-deck.
 “We inspect the understructure,” he says, which typically involves removing deck boards.
 “If it’s an iffy situation, we replace it.”

-The price difference between replacing decking and rails versus rebuilding from the ground up is often significant, and many homeowners will balk at being told they need a new deck.
+The difference between the cost to replace deck boards and rails versus rebuilding from the ground up is often significant, and many homeowners will balk at being told they need a new deck.
 “We will [only] do a major repair if the deck is young enough for us to feel confident,” says Bryan Miller, president of Outback Deck, in suburban Atlanta.
 “Young,” in this context, means five to eight years old.
 Miller wants to know that the deck can be re-planked and a new rail system added without compromising the security and stability of the structure.

 Checking Five Criteria